 Why do you think chores are an important part of childhood?

 Chores are the gateway to a productive adulthood.
 Starting at three years old, children can help with tasks around the house and those tasks can be used to teach them real world working principles of diligence, timeliness, thoroughness and following instructions.
 Chores prepare a youngster to live independently and to grow to be smart money smart kids.

 How do you teach your children to be grateful and generous?

 Gratefulness comes as a result of having a desire fulfilled after waiting for it—basically delayed gratification satisfied.
 When children are indulged with lots of material possessions and never feel a need for anything, or never have the chance to earn their own possession, they are cheated out of learning gratitude and basically become “spoiled brats.”
 We allowed our kids to wait for good things and helped them express their gratitude through writing thank you notes.

 Why allowances don’t work for money smart kids.

 Allowances don’t work for the same reason that government entitlement programs don’t work.
 Paying someone for doing nothing produces . . . nothing.
-Many parents spend gobs of money on their kids or repeatedly give them cash to spend.
+Many parents spend gobs of money on their kids or repeatedly give them a cash allowance to spend.
 This is not what we would consider “money smart.”
-It’s so much better and more rewarding to our kids to allow them to earn the money from you and then learn to manage it — that is money smart.
+It’s so much better and more rewarding to our kids to allow them to earn the money from you and then learn to manage it — that is smart money smart kids.
 They’ll develop a sense of pride and self-sufficiency, instead of a sense of entitlement and selfishness.

 At what age do your kids start buying their own clothes and why?